robbieMowforth/automodel/README.md

 # automodel
 Hello, welcome to the README!
 Made by Robbie Mowforth

 This function is designed to automate the analysis process within the coding language R. The use case of this function is primailiry for intital analysis on a dataset.
-Results from the fucntion should not be considered final 'best' models of the data and instead used as a guiding tool for futher in-depth analysis
+Results from the fucntion should not be considered final 'best' models of the data and instead used as a guiding tool for futher in-depth analysis.

 # Running the Code

 To run the code correctly, please do the following:

+1. Download the zip or clone this repository to a machine that has R and R Studio installed (due to the use of .Rproj files for simplicity)

-1. open up the "runningexample.Rproj" file in R Studio (can be done by clicking on the file)
+1. locate the repository on your machine and open up the "runningexample.Rproj" file in R Studio (can be done by clicking on the file)

 2. Navigate to the "Files" tab in the mid-left on R-Studio